umwm/umwm/README.md

 UMWM solves the wave energy balance equation on a curvilinear grid.
 It has been used to simulate waves in:

-* Global swell and wind-waves
+* Global swell and windsea conditions
 * Coastal and hurricane-induced waves
 * Wave-induced material transport (Stokes drift)
 * Ancient Martian seas and methane lakes on Titan